 please find below a detailed list of the changes we made to the manuscript.
-The bulk of the changes followed the referee's comments (starting with "==>"), in the order in which they appeared in the referee report.
-For clarity, we have marked all changes in bold face in the resubmitted manuscript.
+The bulk of the changes followed the comments of the referee (starting with "==>"), in the order in which they appeared in the referee report.

+All added changes are marked in bold face in the resubmitted manuscript, for better understanding.